fostroll/mordl/doc/README_NER.md

 ## Named-entity Recognition

-With ***MorDL***, you can create and train biLSTM-based NER models, make predictions and evaluate them.
-You can train a NER model with any custom named entities from your training corpus.
-The tagger searches for NE tags in the feature 'NE' of MISC field, such as 'Organization', 'Person', etc.
+With ***MorDL***, you can create and train BiLSTM or Transformer Encoder based NER models, make predictions and evaluate them.
+You can train the NER model with any custom named entities from your training corpus.
+The tagger searches for NE tags in the feature 'NE' of the MISC field, such as 'Organization', 'Person', etc.

 ### Initialization

-First of all, you need to create a tagger object:
+First of all, you need to create the tagger object:

 ```python
 from mordl import NeTagger